developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/about/index.md

 * **<u>The** `remove()` **method of the NativeTabbar API is no longer supported</u>**.
 * **<u>Support ends</u> for devices running Android 6.x Marshmallow, 5.x Lollipop or 4.x KitKat**

 * **Support for Unique Device Identification (UDI) barcodes is deprecated**.
-GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API, and will be discontinued with Android 10 Q.
+GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API, and will be discontinued when Android 10 Q support begins.

 ### Device Support